alexirpan/alexirpan.github.io/_posts/2024-04-11-puzzlehunting-201.markdown

 Nah that's pretty much it.

-The very common lesson, is that if you want to get good at a skill, just do it a bunch.
-Like, go literally solve 100 puzzles.
-Yes, literally 100.
+The very common story is that if you want to get good at a skill, just do it a bunch.
+Like, go solve 100 puzzles.
+No I don't mean 10.
+Do literally 100 puzzles.
 You will learn things.
 You will get better.
 It'll just happen.
 It's part of the magic of the human brain.

-This is a very specific example, but I play this platforming game called Dustforce, and one level in the game has this really annoying part called the Tera section.
+This is a very specific example, but I play this platforming game called Dustforce.
+I was trying to beat one very hard level, which has a part called the Tera section.
-It's almost exactly in the middle and is easily the hardest part to beat consistently.
+It's almost exactly in the middle, has the tightest timing window, and is easily the least favorite part of the level.

-I complained about this in the Discord and was told to go beat the 100 Teras custom map for practice.
+I complained about this in the Discord and was pointed to the meme map of "100 Teras", a custom map that copy-pastes the section 100 times in a row.
+"Go beat 100 Teras."
 So I did, twice.
 And then I stopped complaining.

-Like, I'm not going to just stop here.
-I will say more things!
-Still there's a lot you can learn by just doing more puzzles.
-That's where I learned most of how I approach puzzlehunts.
+If you go solve 100 puzzles you may not need this post.
+I'm still going to write it anyways, but puzzle solving is really an activity where you learn more by doing than reading.

 Okay, on to the actual post.

-Generating Ideas
+Starting a Puzzle - Generating Ideas
 ------------------------------------------------------------------------

 Puzzles are often described as having "a-has" or break-in points, where it suddenly becomes clear what you should do.
 How do you come up with a-has?
 How do you break-in?

-This really is genuinely the hardest part to give advice about.
+This is genuinely the hardest part to give advice about.
 If it was easy to come up with good ideas, we wouldn't have puzzles in the first place!
-The best advice I can give is to describe the conditions that promote idea generation.
+So I've decided to interpret the question differently: how do you create the best conditions that cause good ideas to arise?

+1. Use monospace

+A lot of puzzles will use length as part of the structure.
+For example, [Human Pyramid](https://2021.teammatehunt.com/puzzles/human-pyramid) from Teammate Hunt 2021.
+Patterns in length (matching length, exactly one letter longer, etc.) are easy to subconsciously notice if you put content in monospace, so if you put your spreadsheet in monospace by default, you'll spot those patterns faster.

+(In fact, the monospace font
+in Human Pyramid was added during testsolving to push solvers to consider length.
+A similar trick was used in [Pestered](https://puzzles.mit.edu/2018/full/puzzle/pestered.html) from MIT Mystery Hunt 2018.)

+Personally I like to put literally everything in monospace, but I know some solvers who prefer only putting clue answers in monospace and leaving clues in sans serif, to create a subconscious visual boundary between clue and answer.
+You can pick which one works for you.

-1. Transcribe puzzle content faithfully.
-Refer to the original even if you think you did.
+2. Transcribe puzzle content faithfully.
+Refer to the original puzzle even if the sheet looks complete.

 Before you have broken into a puzzle, any part of the puzzle could be relevant information.
 The act of transcribing a puzzle from a website or PDF into a spreadsheet is often slightly destructive.
-Coloring, styling, or spacing is often the first casualty.
-Sometimes, the parts you destroy are important to the puzzle.
+Text styling and spacing are often the first casualties.
+Usually this is fine, but every now and then the parts lost during transcription are important to breaking in.

 So, try to make your sheet look as much like the puzzle as you can.
-Certain puzzles can make this hard or annoying (I am always annoyed at puzzles that use a hex grid).
+Certain puzzles can make this hard (shoutouts to every puzzle with a triangular or hex grid).
-In those scenarios, do your best, but remember to look at the original puzzle if you've been stuck for a while.
-I like to add a note in the spreadsheet to "see original puzzle" if I can't transcribe something exactly.
+In those scenarios, do your best, but add a note to "see original puzzle" in the spreadsheet.
+And remember to look at the original puzzle if you've been stuck for a while, to see if there's something about the presentation you missed.

-2. Take bad ideas seriously.

-In general, try to follow the ["yes, and..."](https://en.wikipedia.org/wiki/Yes,_and...) rule-of-thumb from improv comedy.
-It's okay to conclude that an idea seems unlikely given the evidence, but avoid concluding an idea is totally wrong.
-Similarly, avoid concluding an idea is totally right.
-Very often, you can have 90% of the right idea but be missing the crucial 10% needed for extraction.
+3. Speak your bad ideas aloud and take them seriously

+Puzzle solving is a collaborative activity, and people won't know what ideas you have if you don't speak up.
+It's okay to caveat that your idea is bad if you say it anyways.
+In general, try to follow the ["yes, and..."](https://en.wikipedia.org/wiki/Yes,_and...) rule-of-thumb from improv comedy, and avoid entirely ruling out ideas.
+Just mentally mark them as unlikely.
+Sometimes you will have 90% of the right idea and be missing the last 10%.
+Other times you will have the half-baked 10% of the right idea, and someone else will have the 90%.
+To get to 100% of the idea, one person needs to communicate, and you want to have a culture where the 10% person is willing to volunteer ideas.

-3. Count things!
+4. Count things!

-Off the top of my head, this is something I do more than other puzzle-people I know, and I have usually not regretted it.
+Off the top of my head, I do this a ton, I feel I do this more than most puzzle-people, and I haven't regretted it.

-Puzzle solving often involves relating one part of the puzzle to another part.
+Puzzle solving often involves relating two parts of the puzzle together.
-These relations often follow whole number ratios, so if you find two parts that have matching counts, it can imply those two parts connect together.
-Or if you find clues with counts in a 2:1 ratio, it suggests you want to pair up 2 clues from one side with 1 clue on the other.
+These relations often follow whole number ratios.
+If there are N items in both parts, it suggests matching between those parts.
+If there's N items in one and 2N in another, that could mean matching 1 item from the first part with 2 items from the second.

 A very simple example is [Not Quite a Polka](https://www.puzzlesaremagic.com/puzzle/not-quite-a-polka.html) from Puzzles are Magic.
-There's two sections of clues, and 13 clues in each section, so the puzzle is likely about solving both and combining the two somehow.
+There's two sections of clues, and 13 clues in each section, so the puzzle is likely about solving both and combining the two.

 Another example is [Oxford Children's Dictionary](https://puzzles.mit.edu/2022/puzzle/oxford-childrens-dictionary/) from MITMH 2022.
 We see there are an equal number of clues in the Standard Dictionary Definitions column, and the Oxford Children's